 Khalil Gibran

-Sharing the results of our creative endeavours with others, makes art all the more pleasurable.
+results of our creative endeavours with others, makes art all the more

 Best of all, I have made some really fantastic friends through art.
 It brings me such joy to see their paintings and to hear about the projects that they are working on.
 When a friend achieves success, I share in their excitement.
 When I put up images of my work online, they in turn give me encouraging and often insightful feedback.
 Even when things aren't going to plan, there is always someone will always be ready to offer advice or suggest a solution.